8base/Documentation/docs/backend/8base-console-graphql-api-mutations-single-record-mutations.md

 ---
 id: '8base-console-graphql-api-mutations-single-record-mutations'
 sidebar_label: 'Single Record Mutations'
+redirect_from: '/backend/graphql-api/mutations/single-record-mutations'
-slug: '/backend/graphql-api/mutations/single-record-mutations'
+slug: '/projects/backend/graphql-api/mutations/single-record-mutations'
 ---

 # Mutating individual records

-*For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc.*
+_For the sake of the following examples, let's consider a scenario where a table called `Posts` exists, having expected fields and relations like `title`, `body`, `author`, etc._

 You can create, update, and delete individual table records using 8base's auto-generated GraphQL mutation operations.

-***Note**: Some examples will use [aliases](/docs/8base-console/graphql-api/#aliases) to show side by side the use of `data.id` versus `filter`.
-All examples work without aliases.*
+**\*Note**: Some examples will use [aliases](/docs/8base-console/graphql-api/#aliases) to show side by side the use of `data.id` versus `filter`.
+All examples work without aliases.\*

 ##### Creating a single record

 Create a new record using the data argument that define the records data.

 ```javascript
 mutation {